salmer/CppDeveloperRoadmap/English/Rationale.md

-# Why and what for the roadmap has been created?
+# :flashlight: Why and what for the roadmap has been created?

 C++ is actively used in many commercial projects.
 Throughout its history the language has undergone big changes.
 It made C++ much more convenient for day-to-day use.
 But a lot of speculation, myths and fears still hover around the language to scare off a large number of people who want to learn it.
 Our goal is to help beginners dispel the myths about the complexity of C++ and to help them to find their way to learn the language.